 Have you ever heard a police siren and thought that it didn’t sound the same as before?
 No, we’re not talking about the infamous nee-Nah, woo-woo debate here.
 This is simply a matter of personal perception, the reality is that police officers will change the siren based on the situation or indeed, the function required.

 The siren is often changed to make sure that it gains the maximum level of attention of people on the road and on the sidewalk.

 Police officers tend to use ‘wail’ when they are on a typical highway or street.
 However, once they reach heavy traffic, they might switch it to something referred to as the ‘piercer’.
 The idea, of course is that the piercer pierces through the senses of individuals driving and ensures that they clear a path for the police car.
 Modern police cars these days are also equipped with a ‘howler’ function.
 This siren operates at a low frequency and is used to get the attention of drivers miles in front to ensure that they have moved out the way, or are at least aware of the situation long before the police car reaches them.

 There is also a separate siren that can be used when escorting a vehicle such as a truck carrying money.
 You might think that you can tell the difference between these types of sirens.
 However, to the untrained ear, they are actually remarkably similar.
 Why then are different sirens used?
 It is more to do with a subconscious effect on your senses that you are probably not aware of.
 Basically, it is all about doing whatever is necessary to gain the maximum attention.

 As well as this, the different sirens can alert emergency workers which type of response is on the way.
-A police siren will not sound the same as an ambulance siren to a trained emergency worker.
+A cop siren will not sound the same as an ambulance siren to a trained emergency worker.

 Making things a tad more complicated, not all sirens are the same.
 The sounds change depending on the manufacturer used for each vehicle or service.